axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 |reset-task-dialog|

-Additionally, it is possible to navigate to the actions within the widget.
+You can also navigate to the actions within the widget

 |task-actions-popup|

 By pressing the Tab key, the focus can be set to the actions of a task.
-Once you are in the desired row, pressing Enter will open the context menu.
+Once you are in the desired row, pressing **Enter** will open the context menu.
 You can then use the keyboard shortcut again to navigate through the menu.
-The Esc key can be used to exit the context menu at any time.
+The **Esc** key can be used to exit the context menu at any time.

 Example for Task Navigation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^